Checklist: How to secure Google Workspace

 Navigate to the Rules page under the Security tab in the admin console.
 Here, review each of the security rules provided by Google by default and enable the Rules and Alerts that suit your security needs.

 Google Workspace File Security

-In Google Workspace, the security of your files, folders, and drives is of obvious importance when it comes to cleaning up and minimizing security risks across an account.
+In Google Workspace, the security of your files, folders, and drives is of obvious importance and the highest priority.
 Unfortunately, Google administrators don’t always have great insight into what has been shared with who, leaving them with a critical blindspot into the security of their information.
-Follow the checkpoints below to ensure that you’ve done what’s necessary to keep your Google Workspace files, folders, and drives secure.
+Follow the checkpoints below to ensure that you’ve done what’s necessary to safeguard your Google Workspace files, folders, and drives.

 3 checks to ensure the security of your files:

 Navigate to the Drives and Docs page under the Google Workspace drop down in the Apps tab.
 Here, locate the section labeled Sharing Settings and review each of the included configurations, modifying the setting to the preferred level of security.

 ❑ Review user access to shared drives

 Navigate to the Drives and Docs page under the Google Workspace drop down in the Apps tab.
 Here, locate the section labeled Manage Shared Drives.
 For each shared drive in the list, review user access by clicking Manage Members while hovering over the shared drive.
 Confirm that the users with access have the appropriate access level (Manager, Commenter, etc.).

 Next, for each shared drive, review their sharing settings by clicking Settings while hovering over the shared drive.
 Modify each drive’s settings to your desired level of security based on the context of the drive and the files it holds.

 ❑ Review user access and sharing settings to sensitive files and folders